TintZaw89/movie-app-tz/README.md

-This is new movie app testing
+This is movie-app testing with Spring Web Application Watch, Learn and Credit to https://www.youtube.com/@BeCoder